kmcgillivray/kmcgillivray.github.io/_posts/2015-10-30-writing-code-from-scratch.md

 ## Rough drafts are specific, final drafts are modular

 When you go through this process, usually the code moves from specific, inflexible versions to more flexible and abstract code.
-Specific means that it can only be used to do one thing or in one situation, and abstract means it’s modular and flexible and can do more things in more situations.
-This is part of the sketching process when writing code.
-Again, don’t expect it to be perfectly modular and abstract right away.
+Specific means that it can only be used to do one thing or in one situation, and abstract means it’s reusable and able to be used in multiple situations.
+In this example, we made the code work for one specific set of data, then made it an abstract reusable function.

+This is part of the sketching process when writing code—don’t expect it to be perfectly modular right away.
 Get it working in any way you can even if it’s imperfect, then go back and improve it once you’ve made some progress.
 The thing to avoid is making no progress for a long time because being stuck will eventually completely erode your motivation.
 It’s a lot more fun to solve problems one step at a time than be overwhelmed by the whole mountain.

-Again, this process doesn't have to be followed every time–as you gain experience you become more fluent in writing code so you don't need as many steps.
+This process doesn't have to be followed every time–as you gain experience you become more fluent in writing code so you don't need as many steps and you can skip ahead.
 However, even experienced developers run into complex problems and need to step back and go through a process similar to this one to find a solution.

 Questions, comment, ideas?
 Let's talk on [Twitter](http://twitter.com/kev_mcg)!